 Olivia was diagnosed with ependynoma, spinal cord cancer, in June 2011.
 Her search for a cure brought her to the University of Florida Proton Therapy center, Jacksonville.
 And the Internet took her to the foundation.

 “I read [Nicki’s] story on the Internet, and I wrote to the foundation,” Argiro said.
 Nicki had just turned 17 when she was diagnosed with a malignant brain tumor.
 She battled the disease for three years, and “even though treatment was unsuccessful, she never stopped smiling,” her mother Bunny Leach said.

 When Nicki lost her ability to speak or write, she wanted a camera, and photographed everything she loved.
 “One morning she saw a turtle and followed it around for an hour taking pictures until it stuck its head up and looked right at her, and she got the best picture of all,” Bunny said.

 Using the camera, Nicki captured the beauty of the world before she died.
 In memory of her daughter’s resolve and joyful approach to life, Bunny established the foundation to give grants to 16- to 25-year-old students with cancer.
 The gift can be used for activities they might not be able to afford, such as college costs or a momentary diversion from the reality of their disease.
 Olivia is a grant recipient.

-At the Urban Flats fundraiser, Bunny also announced the publication of her book Turtle Shells: Heading Through Cancer , which chronicles the turtle story and other heartwarming tales of how Nicki dealt with her struggle.
+At the Urban Flats fundraiser, Bunny also announced the publication of her book.
+It’s title is Turtle Shells: Heading Through Cancer , it chronicles the turtle story and other heartwarming tales of how Nicki dealt with her struggle.
 The book is available at barnesandnoble.com and Amazon.com.